snowdj/bradonomics.github.io/_posts/2012-09-04-bjj-business-model.md

 I listened to the whole show and thought about his new model.
 Then I thought about the current model and asked myself two questions.

-  1. What would be the best model from a patron prospective?
+  1. What would be the best model from a patron perspective?
-  2. What would be the best model from an owner prospective?
+  2. What would be the best model from an owner perspective?

 As an owner I'd want enough tuition payments to cover rent, utilities, insurance and my own salary, I'd want some assurance that these payments were going to be coming every month, and I'd want to reduce churn as much as possible.
 I'd spend enough time marketing the school to ensure, at the very least, for every student I lost, I'd gain a new one.